 Students interested in environmental problems and planning are directed to the ABET-accredited program in chemical and biochemical engineering, and its program options in energy production and conversion and environmental issues and pollution prevention.
 Students may also consider the existing ABET-accredited mechanical engineering program in energy conversion

-- To provide an interdisciplinary foundation for distinctive careers, beginning with either entry level positions in structural and environmental areas of civil engineering or graduate study in these fields.
+- We expect our graduates to have distinctive careers, beginning with either entry level positions in structural and environmental areas of civil engineering or graduate study in these fields.

-- To prepare graduates who are able to adapt to changing opportunities, both in engineering and in other professional and business pursuits.
+- We expect our graduates to adapt to changing opportunities, both in engineering and in other professional and business pursuits.

-- To motivate graduates for ethically responsible, lifelong commitments to learning and to service to the engineering community and society at large.
+- We expect our graduates to be ethically responsible, to engage in lifelong learning, and to be of service to the engineering community and to society at large.